saucelabs-training/automation-best-practices/README.md

 ### 1. Install Node 14 LTS
   - Use NVM for this installation by [following instructions](https://github.com/nvm-sh/nvm#install--update-script)
+    - With VS Code, make sure that your terminal corresponds to the installation location of NVM.
+For example, if NVM was installed to `~/.bash_profile` then make sure that you are using the `bash` terminal and not `zsh` or another one
     -  It should be just a single command to run in our terminal
     -  **!Don't forget to restart your terminal!**
   - After installation, confirm install was correct by running `nvm` and seeing an output
   - Intall Node 14 with `nvm install 14`